apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Forces the use of a specific hardware sector size, e.g. 4096, for all disks.

-   SSDs and "advanced format” drives claim a sector size of 512; however, it is safe to force a higher size than the hardware supports natively as we count atomicity in 512 byte increments.
+   SSDs and "advanced format" drives claim a sector size of 512; however, it is safe to force a higher size than the hardware supports natively as we count atomicity in 512 byte increments.

    4096-sized drives formatted for Windows will have partitions aligned on 63 512-byte sector boundaries,